Geography of Scotland: Geology and morphology

 The land area of Scotland is 30090 sqmi, 32% of the area of the United Kingdom (UK).
 The mainland of Scotland has 6160 mi of coastline.

 The morphology of Scotland was formed by the action of tectonic plates, and subsequent erosion arising from glaciation.
 The major division of Scotland is the Highland Boundary Fault, which separates the land into 'highland' to the north and west, and 'lowland' to the south and east.
-The Highlands of Scotland are largely mountainous, and form the highest ground in the UK: they are bisected by the Great Glen into the Grampian Mountains to the southeast and the Northwest Highlands.
+The Scottish Highlands are largely mountainous, and form the highest ground in the UK: they are bisected by the Great Glen into the Grampian Mountains to the southeast and the Northwest Highlands.
 The Scottish Lowlands can be further subdivided into the Southern Uplands, an area of rolling farmland and high moorland, and the lowland farmland of the Central Belt and eastern Scotland.

 Scotland has an incomparable variety of geology for an area of its size.

 The oldest rocks of Scotland are the Lewisian gneisses, which were formed in the Precambrian period, up to 3 billion years ago.
 They are among the oldest rocks in the world.
 During the Precambrian, the Torridonian sandstones and the Moine were also laid down.
 Further sedimentary deposits were formed through the Cambrian period, some of which metamorphosed into the Dalradian series.
 The area which would become Scotland was at this time close to the south pole.